silasoyewale10/taskmaster/README.md

 Also, I deleted the radio buttons from yesterday since I now have the tasks as a recyled view.
 I moved my tasks to left top corner to make more room for my recycle view.
 ### Day 4
 I added database i.e. persistent storage and Room.
 Whe you click on the tasks, it takes you to a detail page that shows the title, body, and state of the clicked task.
+### Day 5
+I added recyclerview to the all task page and on the click of each task, it shows a toast of title, body, and state.